 3. How high, or far, do I need to reach?

 The answers to these questions will help you narrow down your selection.
-An example: I am a homeowner who will be painting the outside of my home this summer.
-I will want to use this pole to paint my interior sometime later this year.
-My home is two stories.
-I have a cathedral ceiling in my entryway.
+An example: A homeowner who will be painting the outside of their home this summer.
+They will want to use this pole to paint their interior sometime later this year.
+Their home is two stories and they have a cathedral ceiling in their home’s entryway.

 A heavier fiberglass pole suitable for painting may not be the best choice if you plan to use it only for dusting.
 For dusting you can choose a lightweight aluminum or steel extension pole.
 When choosing between aluminum or steel poles, most aluminum poles and sliders are anodized which prevents rust and provides a smooth extension.
 Steel poles can rust over time so don’t purchase a steel pole if your application requires contact with water.

 If you have a task that requires the use of water, Mr. LongArm offers two styles of water-fed poles to be used in many different outdoor cleaning situations.
 The HydraSoar and TeleWash extension poles can be connected to a standard garden hose via a flow control shut-off valve.
 Using various styles of brushes you can clean decks, siding, patios, windows, boats, RVs, automobiles, masonry and many other surfaces.
 Using a flow-thru angle adaptor you can also clean gutters or water hanging plants.